Scholarships for International Students

 Learn more about scholarships and discounts available to international students.

-Open to students from China, Malaysia and Indonesia wishing to study at postgraduate level.
+Open to students from India and Indonesia wishing to study at postgraduate level.

 Open to all new international (non-EU) entrants on the first year of a full-time undergraduate course delivered on one of our Northern Ireland campuses.